robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 > __NOTE__: In this context we are talking about headless APIs, not related to UI.

-To do this, we should have an extensible layer, that can be built upon and configured, just like LEGO blocks.
+To do this, we should have an extensible layer, that can be built upon and configured, just like LEGO building blocks.

-For example, if the project is in need for the i18n API, and they are ready to accept the drawbacks of increased app binary and increased app startup time, it should be easily doable, without forking the React Native.
-The same can be said about other APIs, such as `crypto`, where they might want to use our provided solution, not use it at all, or use in-house closed source solution.
+For example, if the project is in need for the native i18n API (without polyfills), and they are ready to accept the drawbacks of increased app binary and increased app startup time, it should be easily doable, without forking the React Native.
+The same can be said about other APIs, such as WebAPI compatible `crypto`/`subtleCrypto`, where they might want to use our provided solution, not use it at all, or use in-house closed source solution.